linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 02.12.2024 (announcement Web4)
+- 💼 Ready to join the Web4 movement?
+We're opening doors for resellers to license and distribute our software. 🌍 Want to be part of the next big thing?
+Let’s talk!
+Comment or DM us to learn more. 📨 #Web4 #ResellerProgram #TechBusiness

+### 02.12.2024 (announcement Web4)
+- 💡 Imagine your app could do everything.
+In 2025, Web4 will unlock the power of SuperApps with feature-packed plugins! 💻 What plugin would you build or use? 🚀 Drop your ideas below! ⬇️ #Web4 #SuperApps #FutureTech

 ### 01.12.2024 (announcement Web4)
 - Your feedback is shaping the future of Web4! 🛠️ We’re building on the ideas and needs of Early Adopters like you. 💡 What features do you want to see in your social network?
 Let’s create something amazing together! 💬 #Web4 #Community #Innovation #YourVoiceMatters